mihyr/Interbotix_PX100_Motion_Planning/arm_move/README.md

     ```
     roslaunch arm_move arm.launch actual:=true
     ```
+    * This command also launches RVIZ to visualize actual robot in action.
     * Note: By default, all `args` in ` roslaunch arm_move arm.launch` are set to `False`.
 Set **only one** `arg` to `True`. *Check below for all configurations options availabe*.

     * The waypoints are pre-loaded to `rosparam` server.
 To make the robot follow these series of waypoints use service below